Chaturvediiii/NewsMonkey/README.md

 ## Contributing

-If you'd like to contribute to StockTracker, follow these steps:
+If you'd like to contribute to NewsMonkey, follow these steps:

 1. Fork the repository.
 2. Create a new branch: `git checkout -b feature/new-feature`.